ostrom-lab/ostrom-lab.github.io/openings.md

 # Open positions

-### Master projects for Duke University School of Medicine Students
-If you are a Master student at Duke University School of Medicine looking for a thesis project, contact Dr. Ostrom by email.

-### Undergraduates from Duke University
+## Students and trainees

-If you are interested in research opportunities, we regularly post positions on [Muser(https://muser.duke.edu/)
+If you are interested in working on research in our group, please fill out our [student research interest form](https://forms.gle/w9gagUedxi4g5e3Z7).
+For Duke Undergraduates,  we also regularly post positions on [Muser](https://muser.duke.edu/).

-### Undergraduates, Graduate Students, Medical Students, or other Trainees from elsewhere
-While we have limited capacity to take on new projects, feel free to contact Dr. Ostrom by email.